 Current Concordia students may take correspondence or online courses and/or courses in residence at one of the neighboring institutions.
 A Transfer Course Approval Form should be completed prior to enrollment.
-The Director of the School or Registrar approval of the form indicates to the student that credit from the course taken will be accepted by Concordia.
-Current students who complete coursework at other institutions must provide the Registrar's Office with transcripts from these institutions immediately after completion of the course(s).
+The Director of the School or Director of Student Registration and Records' approval of the form indicates to the student that credit from the course taken will be accepted by Concordia.
+Current students who complete coursework at other institutions must provide the Office of Student Registration and Records with transcripts from these institutions immediately after completion of the course(s).
 Courses in which a grade of A, B, or C has been earned will transfer for credit only and will not be included in the Concordia grade point average.

-NOTE: For prior-approved transfer credit taken during the term of anticipated graduation to be counted toward degree completion and graduation, all transcripts must be received in the registrar's office prior to the end of that term.
+NOTE: For prior-approved transfer credit taken during the term of anticipated graduation to be counted toward degree completion and graduation, all transcripts must be received in the Student Registration and Records office prior to the end of that term.
 Failure to submit transcripts prior to the end of Concordia University Texas' term may result in delayed graduation.